PGY-2 Infectious Diseases Pharmacy Residency at Long Island Jewish Medical Center

 - Internal publications

-- Educational/Teaching activities (e.g., precepting PGY-1 residents)
+- Educational/teaching activities (e.g., precepting PGY-1 residents and/or pharmacy students)

 - Antibiogram development

-- Drafting of research manuscript
+- Drafting of research manuscript, opportunities for publications

 - Conferences (e.g., IDWeek, NYSCHP Annual Assembly)